 Massive closet cleanings always come with the age-old question: Now what do I do with all of this stuff?
-If throwing away your old things feels wasteful (newsflash: it is, unless those things really are trash), and your local charity bins are overflowing with more hand-me-downs than they know what to do with, there are so many other things you can do with your old clothes and other items that might help someone — and might save you some money in the process.
+If throwing away your old things feels wasteful (newsflash: it is, unless those things really are trash), and your local charity bins are overflowing, there are so many other things you can do with your old clothes and other items that might help someone — or save you some money in the process.

 1. Offer them up to locals

 The town I live in and all surrounding towns have Facebook groups for giving away free or selling gently-used things, kind of like an online, city-wide tag sale.
+Or, you can find a group near you by visiting Facebook Marketplace by searching by location.
 If you have things like old toys/children’s items, furniture or decor, or even clothes and shoes that you don’t want to keep but are still in good shape, consider one of these local groups and offer them up.
 You can charge a few bucks for bigger-ticket items, but if you really just want to get rid of things and send them to a good home, you can do the neighborly thing and pass them on for free.

 2. Give them to friends (or swap with them so you benefit from the deal, too)